Overview of Federal Crimes

 - immigration crimes

 - crimes involving animals and plants

 I have been charged with a crime that took place in Missouri, but I am being charged in a federal court.
-What gives?
+What is up with that?

 There are certain instances where the federal courts might take over a case from the local jurisdiction.
 The U.S. Constitution gives the federal courts authority over certain kinds of crimes like bankruptcy fraud, mail fraud, counterfeiting, and tax fraud.

-The federal government is also likely to handle any crimes that were committed across state lines, such as distribution of drugs or weapons from one state to another.
-These crimes are likely to be prosecuted both at the state level and at the federal level as well.
+The federal government is also likely to handle any crimes that were committed across state lines, such as the distribution of drugs or weapons from one state to another.
+These crimes are likely to be prosecuted both at the state level as well as at the federal level.

 Even if you are found not guilty in Missouri, you can still be prosecuted federally.
-The state of Missouri can’t charge you twice for the same crime (known as Double Jeopardy), but the state’s case and the federal court’s case are considered separate offenses.
+The state of Missouri can not charge you twice for the same crime (this is known as Double Jeopardy), but the state court’s case and the federal court’s case are considered to be two separate offenses.

-What should I do if I’ve been charged with a federal crime?
+What should I do if I have been charged with a federal crime?

-You need to find a good law team experienced in the defense of federal crimes.
-At Twibell Pierson Criminal Law, we have handled, and won, an extensive amount of federal cases.
+If you have been charged with a federal crime, you need to quickly find a good law team experienced in the defense of federal crimes.
+At Twibell Pierson Criminal Law, our highly experienced, knowledgeable attorneys have handled and won an extensive amount of federal cases.

-Your attorney’s experience with federal law will make or break your chances of being acquitted of any charge, and our litigation, negotiation, and communication skills will give you the best chance of mitigating or avoiding jail time.
-We will make sure that your case is our highest priority and we will not stop until we make sure that your rights have been protected.
+Your attorney’s experience with federal law will make or break your chances of being acquitted of any charge.
+You will find that our litigation, negotiation, and communication skills will give you the best chance of mitigating or even avoiding jail time.
+We will make sure that your case is our highest priority, and we will not stop working on it until we make sure that your rights have been protected.